 Finally, Patriot proposed that the UMWA's unsecured retiree medical claim "could" eventually take the form of equity ownership and therefore "could potentially" be monetized to provide additional funding to the VEBA for payment of medical benefits.
-[Original 1114 Proposal (Robertson Dec.
+[Original 1114 Proposal (Robertson Decl.
 Ex.
 5, p.
 2)].
-In sum, the VEBA that Patriot

-34. Patriot's 1114 proposal would not affect "Coal Act Retirees;" these retirees' health care benefits are protected by the Coal Industry Retiree Health Benefit Act of 1992, 26 U.S.C. § 9701 - 9722, as amended.
+In sum, the VEBA that Patriot proposed would itself be bankrupt in a matter of weeks. - 35.
+Patriot's 1114 proposal would not affect "Coal Act Retirees;" these retirees' health care benefits are protected by the Coal Industry Retiree Health Benefit Act of 1992, 26 U.S.C. § 9701 9722, as amended.
 Among the provisions in the Coal Act is a statutory mandate requiring the continuation of individual health plans maintained by signatories to the 1978 and later NBCWAs as of February 1, 1993, which are required to provide benefits to both existing retirees and beneficiaries and to a limited number of future retired miners and dependents.
-26

-U.S.C. § 9711.
-As acknowledged in the 9711 Coal Act Liability Assumption Agreement, Peabody remains a "related person" even after the spinoff of Patriot and therefore remains liable for retiree health care benefits transferred to Patriot.
+26 U.S.C. § 9711.
+As acknowledged in the 9711 Coal Act Liability Assumption Agreement,

+Peabody remains a "related person" even after the spinoff of Patriot and therefore remains liable for retiree health care benefits transferred to Patriot.
 Medical benefits owing to Peabody and Arch retirees covered by the Coal Act are not readily eliminated or modified.
 Thus, Patriot's exclusion of Coal Act retirees from its 1114 proposal is not a concession to such retirees.

-35. Patriot's proposed modifications to collective bargaining agreements would place UMWA-represented employees in a worse position than if they were non-union workers, generally.
+36. Patriot's proposed modifications to collective bargaining agreements would place UMWA-represented employees in a worse position than if they were non-union workers, generally.